WELCOME To Jacksons California Lake

 Whether you’re wanting breakfast, lunch or just a little naughty treat, you can get it all at Jackson’s.
 We specialise in locally sourced, freshly made produce and change our menus seasonally to ensure we have the most delicious food on offer for you – we LOVE food at Jackson’s and want to share our love of food with you.

-Please be aware that we do not take bookings (no matter what the party size) in the cafe as all of our tables are on a first come first serve basis.
+Please be aware that we do not take bookings during the school holidays (no matter what the party size) in the cafe as all of our tables are on a first come first serve basis.
 We advise large table numbers to arrive early to avoid disappointment.

-Please be aware that we do not allowed dogs inside the cafe.
+Please be aware that we only allow guide dogs or assistance dogs inside the cafe.
 We have a large seating area available outside that is dog friendly.

 AMAZING FUN PARK FOR ALL AGES